santraj611/arch_i3wm/README.md

 Wallpapers are not included in this repository they have a seprate repository.
 Here's the link: https://github.com/santraj611/wallpapers.git

 ### Some tools you may need
-- pywall + nitrogen (to generate color scheme and set wallpapers at random)
+- pywal + nitrogen (to generate color scheme and set wallpapers at random)
 - Rofi
 - neovim
 - nsxiv (It's a image viewer)